kiditz/raden/README.md

 # Slerp

-Slerp is a maven plugin to generate code for spring project within simple input to make you faster
+Slerp is a maven plugin to generate jpa code for spring project within simple input to make you faster than before

 ## Introduction